Prefect Logo

 Thankfully, there is a solution to these problems: microservices orchestration.

-What is microservices orchestration?
+What is Microservices Orchestration?

 Microservices orchestration is the deployment and coordination of a network of microservices within a distributed system.
 It is a layer over them that ensures they work together nicely in data workflows.
 Microservices orchestration handles a few key tasks: